 The impact of production monitoring is much more than just getting live OEE data of one packaging line.
 By having data from all lines, they have a much better overview of the entire production cycle.

 For example, a stoppage on a packaging line doesn’t have to be related to a problem on the shop floor at all.
-Instead, it can be an issue of material arriving late or not been taken away fast enough.
+Instead, it can be an issue of material arriving late or not being taken away fast enough.
 This means that instead of trying to solve a problem with the line, it is better to focus on the process of internal logistics.

 Previously, these kinds of issues would have gone unnoticed.
 And most probably the shop floor would get the blame for the line being down.